Skip to main content

 The relevant question is, are you willing to do what it takes to close that deal?

 While the practice of persistence hunting has mostly died out, there are still two groups of hunters using this method for pursuing and capturing prey.
-Here’s how it works.

 While most of us are not hunting actual animals, there's a good deal for sales and marketing people who believe in what they’re selling to learn from this endangered hunting practice.

-In the Google talk by Mark Roberge (Sales Acceleration Formula book, affiliate), he shares how most closed deals require five to twelve (Five for smaller companies and twelve for larger corporations) points of followup before a lead is converted to a customer.
+In the Google talk by Mark Roberge (Sales Acceleration Formula book, affiliate), he shares how most closed deals require five to twelve (Five for smaller companies and twelve for larger corporations) points of follow-up before a lead is converted to a customer.
 This revelation is quite helpful in determining how much engagement it takes to gain traction.

 Here are a few other sales numbers to illuminate how ineffective most salespeople are.
-And how little it takes to go from low performer to a top one.
+And how little it takes to go from a low performer to a top one.

-92% of sales people give up before the fifth follow-up.
+92% of salespeople give up before the fifth follow-up.
 63% of people who request information won't buy for three months.
 20% will take 12 months.

 Do these numbers describe you, or what you're not doing in your business?
 From a sales (short-term) and marketing (long-term) perspective, how are you handling lead nurturing?